 When he came to Nestor’s palace he was met

 and told of all your wonderful deeds.

-There is in letters a tension between movement and stasis: the letter travels while the writer is fixed.
 Here we see how the male travels and socially gathers information while the woman is solitary and confined.
 There is a strong contrast between the powerless immobility of the female voice and the mobile effectiveness of the male.

 Another interesting aspect of Penelope’s letter is the way in which she interacts with the heroic values of the Iliad and the Odyssey.
 The Iliad and the Odyssey both focus on very different types of heroism.
 The Iliad is all about a glorious death in battle, culminating in Achilles’ famous choice: should he die famously at Troy or return home and quietly grow old?
 The Odyssey however is all about survival and the return journey home.
 Penelope is essential to the fulfilment of this kind of heroism because it is she who guarantees Odysseus’ safe home-coming: by remaining faithful to Odysseus she ensures that he will be able to reclaim the throne at Ithaca.

 However, in the Heroides Penelope does not acknowledge her importance in this respect.
 Rather she focusses exclusively on the glory Odysseus has won in Troy, on the heroism valued in the Iliad rather than the Odyssey:

 Yours was the courage, while forgetting your own,

 where the Thracian camp was pitched for the night and you